DBAggie/learning-ruby/README.md

   - Enter a string get a string
   - String Manipulation
   - More to Come!
+  - Make a Calculator
+  - Calculate a fibonacci sequence
 - Coding With Wife
   - Length Converter